markh-de/KiVar/README.md

 The following sub-sections describe the variation rules setup procedure.

 While it is recommended to define variation rules in the schematic (i.e. in symbol fields) and propagate them to the board, it is also possible to define those rules directly in the board (i.e. in footprint fields) and propagate them back to the schematic.
-Either way, in the end the rules must be present in the footprint fields, as KiVar uses the _pcbnew_ API wrapper and can therefore only operate on board (not schematic) data, which must then be propagated back to the schematic as described in later sections. (***TODO*** link)
+Either way, in order for KiVar to utilize the variation rules, they must be present in the footprint fields, as KiVar uses the _pcbnew_ API wrapper and can therefore only operate on the board (not schematic) data, which must then be propagated back to the schematic as described in later sections. <!-- todo link -->

 <a name="migrate"></a>

 #### Migrating from KiVar 0.1.x

-KiVar 0.2.0 introduced changes and enhancements to the rule syntax.
+KiVar 0.2.0 introduces changes and enhancements to the rule syntax.
 The following sub-sections will support experienced users of KiVar 0.1.x with updating their legacy variation rules for current and upcoming KiVar versions.

 ##### New Field Names